 Idaho Attorney Roster Search - The website for the Idaho State Bar also maintains an attorney roster and a "find an attorney" directory.
 The attorney roster on the website of the State Bar Association allows the public to type the last name or the beginning of the last name of the attorney into a search bar.
 The more letters used, the more narrow the search.
 This process can be used to confirm that an attorney is licensed to practice law in Idaho, in compliance with Active licensing requirements under IBCR 302, and whose right to practice law is not currently limited under IBCR Section V by order of the Idaho Supreme Court.
 The roster will show individual attorney results that are updated frequently.
 Other types of statutes include: Active, Canceled, Emeritus, House Counsel, Inactive, Judicial, Military Spouse Provisional License, Resigned, Senior, Disability Inactive, Disbarred, Disqualified, Interim Suspension, Resigned in Lieu of Discipline, or Suspended.
 Use the Roster Search on the Idaho State Bar to find the attorney’s name and contact information, email address, website address, ISB member number, admittance date and status as active or inactive.
-Information on former members of the Idaho State Bar is limited to name, admission date and status.
+Information on former members of the Idaho State Bar is limited to name, admission date, and status.
 The online roster includes information about former members going back to 1994.
 The records before 1994 are not available online, but you can contact the Licensing Department for more information on former members.

 If you need to find an attorney in Boise, Idaho, or throughout the state then consider the benefits of using a Lawyer Referral Service.
 The service carefully screens the attorneys in advance.
 Lawyer Referral Services provide an alternative to searching the internet for an attorney or using a commercial online directory.

-This information from Lawyer Legion is provided to help you understand resources offered by the Idaho State Bar including lawyer referral services and the "find an attorney" on the Idaho State Bar website.
+Other ways of finding an attorney in Idaho include looking for a certified specialist.
+Read more about the specialty certification plan for attorneys in Idaho.
+This information from Lawyer Legion is provided to help you understand resources offered by the Idaho State Bar including lawyer referral services and the "find an attorney" feature on the Idaho State Bar website.

-This article was last updated on Friday, May 5, 2017.
+This article was last updated on Wednesday, January 29, 2020.